Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineInputAxisController.md

 The Input Axis Controller not only maps inputs to the exposed axes, it also provides settings for each axis to tune the responsiveness with accel/decel and gain.

+If you like, you can also use CinemachineInputAxisController with your own scripts to drive input axes, for example in scripts that implement player motion.
+See the Cinemachine Sample scenes for examples of this.

 ## Usage

 This component makes it easy to control a `CinemachineCamera` in a single player environment with a mouse and keyboard or a controller.